punnalathomas/docker-demo/README.md

 It automatically and idempotently provisions a virtual infrastructure where a Salt Master configures a Minion to run a cluster of Nginx web servers behind an Nginx Load Balancer.

 This project was created by [punnalathomas](https://github.com/punnalathomas) and [nlholm](https://github.com/nlholm) as group work for a configuration management systems course.
-A report for the creation process is available at [Docker Demo Documentation](https://github.com/nlholm/docker-demo-documentation).
+A report for the creation process (including sources used) is available at [Docker Demo Documentation](https://github.com/nlholm/docker-demo-documentation).

 ![img1 - created by Gemini](./img/img1.png)